-If you are (or if you have been in the past), you’re probably wondering what the best way to scale your customer support to avoid these problems is.
-But you probably already know that it can sometimes be hard to do without decreasing the overall quality of your service.
+If you are (or if you have been in the past), you’re probably wondering what the best way to scale your customer support is to avoid these problems.
+But you probably already know that it can be hard to do without decreasing the overall quality of your service.

 The solution?
-A knowledge base software.
-With a knowledge base, your customers can solve their own customer support issues, leaving you time to deal with the more serious inquiries.
-This can save you time, money, and peace of mind.
-Plus, it will likely lower your overall ticket volume drastically.
+A knowledge base.
+With a knowledge base, also known as a customer portal, your users can solve their own customer support issues, leaving you time to deal with more serious inquiries.
+It can save you time, money, and peace of mind.

 Here’s the ultimate guide to building a kickass knowledge base that solves customer issues and satisfies their support needs.
-First and foremost, you need to understand precisely what a knowledge base is and why it’s so important that you add one to your customer support arsenal.
+We’ve detailed each step involved and included plenty of knowledge base examples that you can take inspiration from.

 Put simply, a knowledge base is an online library of information or guides about a service, topic, product, or department.
 This library serves as a source of self-serve customer service.
 All customers have to do is search for their question or find it in the right category to get actionable solutions to their problems.

 The data that you include in your knowledge base usually comes from a few contributors that know the ins and outs of the relevant topic (typically support agents who have a flair for writing, or technical writers).
 You can have knowledge base articles about your terms and conditions, as well as your products, services, hardware, or software.

 A knowledge base can include troubleshooting guides, FAQs, product tutorials, or any other essential details that your customers might find useful.
 Here’s an example of what a knowledge base looks like (most knowledge bases look something like this one from GoDaddy).

 Why is a knowledge base important for your business?